dideler/interview-prep/coding-questions/readme.md

 Avoid doing complicated stuff.
 Don't try impress your interviewer with complex solutions, often the most readable and simplest solution is best in the interview.

+Start with the most obvious solution (often brute force) and then iterate and improve it.

 After you've written the code, the interview will likely review it with you and ask why you did something a certain why and if it can be improved.